apache/nuttx-apps/nshlib/README.txt

     2.0100 sec
     nsh>

-  The additional 10 millseconds in this example is due primarily to the quantization error in the timing (this setup used a 10 millisecond periodic system timer).
-Other sources of error could include the additional overhead of the time command execution itself which is included in the total.
+  The additional 10 millseconds in this example is due to the way that the sleep command works: It always waits one system clock tick longer than requested and this test setup used a 10 millisecond periodic system timer).
+Sources of error could include the additional overhead of the time command execution itself which is included in the total and various quantization errors.

   Notice that: